mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters-on-linux.md

 ---
 layout: post
-title:  How to delete files with special characters?
+title:  How to delete files with special characters on Linux?
 date: 2016-01-26 23:21:00
 categories: Life
 comments: true